 Elements of a short consultation (eg. intraocular pressure measurement (IOP) or slit lamp examination) are often clinically necessary at the same visits as a visual field examination.
-In particular, the National Health and Medical Research Council Guidelines for Screening, Prognosis, Diagnosis, Management and Prevention of Glaucoma 2010 which promotes the measurement of IOP at every visit for both glaucoma suspects and patients with diagnosed glaucoma.
+In particular, the National Health and Medical Research Council Guidelines for Screening, Prognosis, Diagnosis, Management and Prevention of Glaucoma 2010 promote the measurement of IOP at every visit for both glaucoma suspects and patients with diagnosed glaucoma.
 This could be undertaken as part of a brief consultation accompanying the visual field item.

-• Reword the explanatory notes for MBS items 10940 and 10941 to emphasise the need for providers to document clearly the rationale underlying the need for the practitioner to perform a computerised perimetry test.

-Changes to the optometry computerised perimetry explanatory notes should mirror the wording in the explanatory notes in place for the ophthalmology computerised perimetry item 11221.
+Reword the item descriptors for MBS items 10940 and 10941 to emphasise the need for providers to document clearly the rationale underlying the need for the practitioner to perform a computerised perimetry test.
+Changes to the optometry computerised perimetry item descriptors should mirror the wording in the item descriptor in place for the ophthalmology computerised perimetry item 11221.